pypa/pip/docs/html/user_guide.rst

 way pip's dependency resolution process works.

-During a pip install (e.g. ``pip install tea``), pip needs to work out the package's dependencies (e.g. ``spoon``, ``hot-water``, ``cup`` etc), and the versions of each of these packages it needs to install.

-For each of these dependent packages, it needs to work out which version of a package is a good candidate to install.
+During a pip install (e.g. ``pip install tea``), pip needs to work out the package's dependencies (e.g. ``spoon``, ``hot-water``, ``cup`` etc), the versions of each of these packages it needs to install.
+For each of these it needs to decide which version is a good candidate to install.

-A good candidate is a version of each package that is compatible with all the other packages versions being installing in the same command, and works with other requirements or constraints the user has specified.
+A "good candidate" means a version of each package that is compatible with all the other package versions being installed at the same time.

-If everything goes well, this will result in pip computing a set of compatible versions of all these packages.

 In the case where a package has a lot of versions, arriving at a good candidate can take a lot of time.
 (The amount of time depends on the